SQFI

 Traceability is a team effort that relies on collaboration across suppliers, processors, distributors, and retailers.
 Organizations that act now are already using traceability data to strengthen food safety culture, reduce risk, and improve operational visibility.
 Preparing today enables companies to meet regulatory mandates, support their partners, and respond effectively when the unexpected occurs.

-Learn more about why traceability can’t wait by watching the digital seminar, Why Traceability Can’t Wait: Strengthening Food Safety Culture as a Competitive Advantage, with Julie McGill, Vice President of Supply Chain Strategy & Insights at Trustwell.
+Learn more about why traceability can’t wait by watching our digital seminar, Why Traceability Can’t Wait: Strengthening Food Safety Culture as a Competitive Advantage, presented with Trustwell.

 Watch the Digital Seminar